 19.10.
 Transcribing from electronic recording devices.
-If you transcribe an official court proceeding from an FTR or CourtSmart recording as opposed to reporting live, UJS I.P.
+If you transcribe an official court proceeding Last rev. September 2024 from an FTR or CourtSmart recording as opposed to reporting live, UJS I.P.
 Rule 2015-02 states that "The person who transcribed the proceedings shall certify the transcript of the proceedings as follows: